 2. Think how you can forgive and move on

-The idea of forgiving one’s spouse might seem like that you are being the bigger person, which you definitely are, but in reality it takes a whole lot of courage and patience.
+The idea of forgiving one’s spouse might seem as if you are being the bigger person, which you definitely are, but in reality it takes a whole lot of courage and patience.
 Here are some key takeaways on how to apply forgiveness in marriage and move on:

-- Your mind would be cluttered with images of your partners betrayals which might make you want to act out and throw insults at your partner.
+Your mind would be cluttered with images of your partner’s betrayals which might make you want to act out and throw insults at your partner.
+Throwing stones back and forth will only make forgiveness harder.

-- Even though, seeking revenge or retribution feels like a good outlet for your anger but it would only extend your pain and definitely lessen the chances of rebuilding trust and respect in your relationship.
+Even though seeking revenge or retribution feels like a good outlet for your anger, it will only extend your pain and definitely lessen the chances of rebuilding trust and respect in your relationship.

-If you are trying to work through something like forgiving infidelity, then that’s often a much more sensitive issue.
-If you both had a fight over something seemingly trivial, then you can work it out.
+If you are trying to work through something like forgiving infidelity, then that’s often a much more sensitive issue that first needs to be processed.
+If you both had a fight over something seemingly trivial these issues are easily worked out.

 3. Know that forgiveness in marriage is important